Services and benefits available to Britons living, working or visiting Trinidad & Tobago and other information on life in Trinidad & Tobago.

 Trinidad & Tobago operates under a two-tier health care system.
 That is, there is the existence of both private health care facilities and public health care facilities.

-Private Health care is available to anyone who can afford it.
+Private health care is available to anyone who can afford it.
 Credit card facilities and insurance schemes and plans are accepted and honoured at these institutions.
-For a listing of registered private doctors, institutions and dentist visit: Doctors: Local list

-For a list of schools, information and Ministry of Education offices visit: http://www.moe.gov.tt/
+For a list of schools, information and Ministry of Education offices visit the Ministry of Education website.

 Government and Government Assisted schools do have a capacity allotment; after which students can be turned away due to full classes.
 Therefore several Government and Government Assisted schools should be chosen for registration.